 The Final Touches

-Campbell suggests using decorative baskets and jars to store things like Q-tips, cotton balls, even makeup on the counter tops.
+Campbell suggests using decorative baskets and jars to store things like Q-tips, cotton balls, even makeup on the countertops.
 "If you have items that you always want in reach, use decorative boxes to keep the countertop looking stylish and clean."
-She also always likes to have some something floral or green on display.
+She also always likes to have something floral or green on display.
 "I encourage people to pick things from their garden to bring in," she says.
 "Fresh flowers and color class things up and make everything look prettier."
-If you live in the city or don't have a green thumb, try silk plants like the ivy and succulents on the shelf - yup, those are faux!
+If you live in the city or don't have a green thumb, try silk plants like the ivy and succulents on the shelf—that's right, those are faux!
 "When I mention faux plants, sometimes people are concerned they'll look fake and plastic-y," says Campbell.
-"But 9 times out of 10 I'll bring them in and they don't even realize."
+"But nine times out of 10 I'll bring them in and they don't even realize."
 She swears by ones from NDI and HomeGoods.